melvnl/melvnl/README.md

 <!--
 **melvnl/melvnl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 I'm a computer science student at [Binus University, Indonesia](https://www.instagram.com/binusuniversityofficial/).
 Currently building a software house company called [Enterdigital](https://enterdigital-lab.com) where we design & build Web, Mobile App to make entrepreneurship easier.
-I'm experienced with Frontend Development with VueJs, NuxtJs, CSS Pre-processor and Flutter for Hybrid app.
+I'm experienced with Frontend Development with VueJs, NuxtJs, CSS Pre-processor.

 Aside, I'm also Core Team member at [Developer Student Clubs Indonesia](https://dsc.community.dev/binus-university-anggrek-campus/) and [a Freelance Web Developer](https://enterdigital-lab.com/)